-Estimating story points for user stories that implement features on the Scrum teams product roadmap or product backlog is a critical planning exercise.
+Estimating story points for user stories that implement features on the Scrum teams product roadmap / product backlog is a critical planning exercise.
 All Scrum teams should utilize planning methods to estimate engineering efforts for future work.
 There are many possible methods available to estimate effort.
-However, for teams that are using agile methods like Scrum, a proven, highly effective method of choice is Planning Poker.
+However, for teams that are using Agile frameworks like Scrum, a proven, highly effective method of choice is Planning Poker.
 The overall goal of planning poker is to establish a clear consensus on an estimate for a given scope of work or user story.

 Equating Story Points to Time = Bad